 Efforts were made during the 1960s and 1970s to reduce superpower nuclear arsenals and to prevent nuclear proliferation.
 187 countries signed up to the 1968 Non-Proliferation Treaty, including the five nuclear powers of the day: the USA, USSR, China, France and the UK.
 The Treaty aimed to prevent the spread of nuclear weapons technology and to encourage peaceful nuclear co-operation.

 However, a number of other states have developed nuclear weapons since the 1968 Non-Proliferation Treaty, including India, Pakistan and Israel.

-At a historic summit meeting of the UN Security Council in September 2009, significant steps were taken to reinvigorate the Non-Proliferation Treaty.
-At the meeting, presided over by President Barack Obama of the United States, 14 heads of state and government unanimously agreed to adopt Resolution 1887 – the UNSC’s first comprehensive action on nuclear issues since the mid-1990's.
+At the meeting, presided over by President Barack Obama of the United States, 14 heads of state and government unanimously agreed to adopt Resolution 1887 – the UNSC’s first comprehensive action on nuclear issues since the mid-1990s.

 The Council called on all states to sign up to the NPT and to set “realistic goals” to strengthen, at the 2010 Review Conference, all three of the Treaty’s pillars – disarmament of countries currently possessing nuclear weapons, non-proliferation to countries not yet in possession, and the peaceful use of nuclear energy for all.

 It also called for all states to refrain from conducting nuclear test explosions and to ratify the Comprehensive Nuclear-Test-Ban Treaty in order to bring it into force as soon as possible.